arratik/pure_data_stuff/README.md

 was too fast for what i was using it for - just run another patch cable from the counter output without a select for 32nds). lately i've been using pd to control a small eurorack setup, so i added a MIDI beat clock to this.

+up-down counter - a simple float counter that starts at 0, and counts backwards to 0 once it reaches an upper limit. useful for parameter sweeps in DAWs. i use a couple of these at different metro speeds to sweep a filter module in my eurorack.